Square-Root Cancellation, Averages over Hyperplanes, and the Structure of Finite Rings: Introduction

 In our notation, the action of the adjacency matrix of $G_H(R)$ is the averaging operator defined by $S(x) = x-H$.
-Iosevich, Murphy, and Pakianathan's study of Kloosterman sums over finite rings allows them to produce lower bounds on the spectral gap of the hyperbola graphs, with important dependency on the structure of the underlying ring.
+Iosevich, Murphy, and Pakianathan's study of Kloosterman sums over finite rings allows them to produce lower bounds on the spectral gap of the hyperbola graphs, with important dependence on the structure of the underlying ring.

-Over a \textit{commutative} ring $R$, our work corresponds to a study of the adjacency matrix of the ``dot-product graphs'' $G_{dot}(R, d, t)$ whose vertex set is $R^d$ and two vertices $x$ and $y$ connected by an edge if $y\cdot x = t$.
-Over a \textit{noncommutative} ring, we may have $x\cdot y \neq y\cdot x$, so that our construction only gives a directed graph.
-Our results give partial information about the spectrum of the adjancency matrices of these (di)graphs, showing that this spectrum has a significant dependency on the structure of the underlying ring $R$.
+Over a \textit{commutative} ring $R$, our work corresponds to a study of the adjacency matrix of the ``dot-product graphs'' $G_{dot}(R, d, t)$ whose vertex set is $R^d$ and two vertices $x$ and $y$ are connected by an edge if $y\cdot x = t$.
+Over a \textit{noncommutative} ring, we may have $x\cdot y \neq y\cdot x$, so that this construction only gives a directed graph.
+Our results give partial information about the spectrum of the adjacency matrices of these (di)graphs, showing that this spectrum has a significant dependency on the structure of the underlying ring $R$.

-In the special case where we work over a finite field $\mathbb{F}_q$, the dot product graphs consist of the disjoint union of a singleton (corresponding to the origin in $\mathbb{F}_q^d$ and a $q^{d-1}$-regular graph, as for any nonzero vector $x$ in $\mathbb{F}_q^d$ there are exactly $q^{d-1}$ vectors $y$ such that $y\cdot x = t$, by linear algebra.
-Because of this regularity, we can easily relate the spectrum of the adjacency matrix of this graph to the spectrum of its Laplacian; in particular, the Laplacian $L$ of this graph kills the subspace of functions constant on each of these two components of the graph, and that the rest of the spectrum of $L$ comes from the action of $L$ on the space of mean-zero functions $f$ such that $f(0) = 0$.
-In theorem 2 below, we establish that over a finite field,
+In the special case where we work over a finite field $\mathbb{F}_q$, the dot product graphs consist of the disjoint union of a singleton (corresponding to the origin in $\mathbb{F}_q^d$) and a $q^{d-1}$-regular graph, as for any nonzero vector $x$ in $\mathbb{F}_q^d$ there are exactly $q^{d-1}$ vectors $y$ such that $y\cdot x = t$, by linear algebra.
+Because of this regularity, we can easily relate the spectrum of the adjacency matrix of this graph to the spectrum of its Laplacian; in particular, the Laplacian $L$ of this graph kills the subspace of functions constant on each of these two components of the graph; the rest of the spectrum of $L$ comes from the action of $L$ on the space of mean-zero functions $f$ such that $f(0) = 0$.
+In theorem \ref{finiteFieldsBound} below, we establish that over a finite field,

 it immediately follows that for any eigenvalue $\lambda$ of $L$ other than the two known zero eigenvalues we have

 In particular, if $d > 2$ or $q > 2$, the $q^{d-1}$-regular component of the dot product graph is connected.